 On the college/university website, search “emergency management” or “emergency preparedness.”
 You can also search on the internet — type in those words plus the name of your student’s school.

 On the Emergency Management (or Preparedness) home page you can find out more about emergency response plans and procedures, how students sign up for alerts, hazards specific to the campus, personal preparedness tips and more.

 Campus Emergency Management departments rehearse these scenarios with students, faculty and staff.
 If you would like to know more about the latest research and recommendations about how to react in these situations, you might want to read about the ALERRT (Advanced Law Enforcement Rapid Response Training) Center at Texas State University.
 ALERRT developed a training program that is used throughout the nation and which has spun off a civilian training course called CRASE (Civilian Response to Active Shooter Events) using the “Avoid, Deny, Defend” strategy.
 CRASE strategies are featured in this CNN report (warning: it includes disturbing, though not graphic, references to specific mass shootings).

-Learn more in this article from the National Conference of Sate Legislatures, "Concealed Carry Weapon Laws and College Campuses," and be sure to research weapons regulations at your student's university (look under "Safety" on the school website).
+Learn more on the National Conference of Sate Legislatures webpage, Guns on Campus: Overview, and be sure to research weapons regulations at your student's university (look under "Safety" on the school website).
 If in doubt, call the university.